 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 Who should NOT take this medication?

-- is allergic to or has a suspected allergy to insulin or to any ingredients of the medication
+- are allergic to or have a suspected allergy to insulin or any ingredients of the medication

 What side effects are possible with this medication?

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.
 The side effects listed below are not experienced by everyone who takes this medication.
 If you are concerned about side effects, discuss the risks and benefits of this medication with your doctor.

 The following side effects have been reported by at least 1% of people taking this medication.
 Many of these side effects can be managed, and some may go away on their own over time.